brianod414/Geospatial-AVM-Ireland/README.md

 # Geospatial-AVM-Ireland
 Code used to develop a geospatial automated valuation model for property price in Ireland.
-Full report [here](https://github.com/brianod414/Geospatial-AVM-Ireland/blob/317ce8ec5fcc4fc0b5fd240e64c18eaca2dedc83/Geospatial_AVM_Ireland.pdf).

 ## Code Contents